exercism/docs/building/markdown/markdown.md

 - Easy to add CI checks for formatting.
 - Easy to automatically format files using a script.

-All the above can greatly help reduce churn in reviews, whch is frustrating for both the reviewer and the reviewee.
+All the above can greatly help reduce churn in reviews, which is frustrating for both the reviewer and the reviewee.

 ---